 - Many come with Reward Programs and extended warranties on purchases

-- Best form of payment for on-line purchases
+- The best form of payment for online purchases

 - Greater protection from fraud loss if reported within 60 days